ritchieng/dlami/README.md

 Please take note we have updated TensorFlow and all of its dependencies.
 The new version is available as `TFAMI.v2`.

+## FAQs
+1. I am facing this error `Failed to initialize NVML: Driver/library version mismatch`, how do I solve it?
+- Simply run `sudo reboot`.

 ## Regions (TFAMI.v2)
 - N. Virginia `ami-a96634be`
 - Ohio `ami-73045e16`